 Reduction in Social Security deeming rates

-From 1 May 2020 the upper deeming rate for Social Security purposes will be 2.25% and the lower rate will be 0.25%.
+From 1 May 2020 the upper deeming rate for Social Security purposes is 2.25% and the lower rate is 0.25%.
 This announcement does not necessarily require any action, however, it may result in changes to Age Pension limits for some clients.
 Please contact your local Services Australia branch to access more information, or subsequently visit https://www.servicesaustralia.gov.au/ for more information.

 ATO frequently asked questions